rebeccapeltz/imagecon/lessons/02-upload-via-a-serverless-function.md

 Every API route has access to a special `config` object which can [change the default configuration](https://nextjs.org/docs/api-routes/request-helpers).

-Because we are sending the file in a raw format, we don't need to rely on the built-in bode parser parsing, so we are disabling it:
+Because we are sending the file in a raw format, we don't need to rely on the built-in body parser parsing, so we are disabling it:

 ```js
 export const config = {